Shenandoah Community School District

 Shenandoah Community School District is a school district headquartered in Shenandoah, Iowa.
 It operates Shenandoah Elementary School, Shenandoah Middle School, and Shenandoah High School.

-Its boundaries include Shenandoah, Farragut, Imogene, and Northboro.
+Its boundaries include Shenandoah, Imogene, and Northboro, as well as almost all of Farragut.
 It is mostly in Fremont and Page counties with small portions in Mills and Montgomery counties.

 The district took control of the school buildings of the Farragut Community School District, which closed in 2016.
 Most of the Farragut district east of M-16, including Farragut and Imogene, was assigned to Shenandoah CSD.

 The school's mascot are the Mustangs & Fillies.
 Their colors are maroon and white.

 It is one of several school districts that accepts high school students from the K-8 Hamburg Community School District of Hamburg.

 Schools

-The district operates three schools, all in Shenandoah:
+The district operates four schools, all in Shenandoah: